hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 If filter is NULL, then all credentials are returned.
 Credentials can be filtered by Issuer, credential\_def and\/or Schema.

 NOTE: This method is deprecated.
-Use <indy_prover_open_credentials_search> instead.
+Use `proverSearchCredentials` instead.

 * `wh`: Handle (Number) - wallet handle (created by openWallet)
-* `filter`: Json - wql style filter for credentials searching based on tags created during the saving of credential
+* `filter`: Json - wql style query for credentials searching based on tags created during the saving of credential where wql query: indy-sdk/doc/design/011-wallet-query-language/README.md

 * __->__ `credentials`: Json - credentials json
 ```